Caution: low flying planes

-Fortunately, this sign does not signal impending doom; its purpose is to tell us not to panic.
-It is meant to prevent drivers from being startled by the sudden noise or vibrations caused by low flying planes.
-Armed with this information, drivers have less chance of being accidentally scared off the road.
+Our team explained to Paul that the point of this sign was “don’t panic.”
+It is common for planes to fly overhead in that area.
+The sign is meant to prevent drivers from being startled by the sudden noise or vibrations caused by low flying planes.
+Cognizant of this possibility, drivers have less chance of being accidentally scared off the road.

-This is not to suggest that pilots can’t make mistakes or that mechanical errors won’t occur.
-So this road sign is also meant to signal “be on guard.”
-If you’re in your car and a plane is in sight, wobbling and with smoke behind it, it would likely be wise to slow down or stop the car.
+Of course, pilots can make mistakes and mechanical errors do occur.
+The road sign is also meant to signal “be on guard.”
+If you’re in your car and a plane is in sight, it’s wobbling and there’s smoke behind it, it would probably be wise to slow down or stop the car.

 At this point, we have one eye on the road and one to the sky.
-While China and emerging markets are on our radar screen, there does not yet appear to be enough smoke in the sky to stop the car (although we are being careful about our positioning on the road).
-But a lot of the risks we are seeing now are likely just planes on a normal approach: noisy, a bit scary, but not something that requires evasive maneuvers.
-In situations like these, investors are best advised to stay calm and keep driving.
+There does not yet appear to be enough smoke to stop the car, although we are being careful about our positioning on the road.
+Again, it is best not to panic.
+Most of the risks we are seeing now are likely just planes on a normal approach: noisy, a bit scary, but not something that requires evasive maneuvers.